rng-guy/NFSMWBartender/README.txt

 Bartender should be FULLY COMPATIBLE with all VltEd and Binary mods.
 Other .asi mods without pursuit features should also be compatible unless they are listed below.

-Some popular .asi mods REQUIRE CONFIGURATION to be compatible with Bartender:
+Some popular .asi mods REQUIRE (RE)CONFIGURATION to be compatible with Bartender:
  • In "NFSMW ExtraOptions" by ExOptsTeam, disable the "HeatLevelOverride" feature.
  • In "NFSMW Unlimiter" by nlgxzef, disable the "EnableCopDestroyedStringHook" feature.
- • In "NFSMW LimitAdjuster" by Zolika1351, disable everything under "[Options]".
+ • In "NFSMW LimitAdjuster" by Zolika1351, disable everything in the "[Options]" group.